ZapYap-com/note67/README.md

 A private, local meeting notes assistant.
 Capture audio, transcribe locally with Whisper, and generate AI-powered summaries — all on your device.

+## What's New (v0.1.17)

+- Rich markdown editor with live preview (Notion-style)
+- Local image storage — paste images directly into notes
+- Images auto-cleanup when note is deleted
+- Slash commands (`/`) for quick formatting
+- LaTeX/math support in notes

 ## Features

 - [x] Meeting management (create, end, delete)